cuayacas7/opencog/opencog/nlp/learn/README.md

 statistics.
 Most of it revolves around setting up postgres, and for this you have two options:

->  A. You can choose to install everything directly on your machine,
->  in which case you should just continue reading this section, or
+   1. You can choose to install everything directly on your machine, in which case you should just continue reading this section, or

->
->  B. You can follow the instructions in the 'Setup a Docker Container'
->  section below to setup a docker container with all the environment
->  needed to run the ULL ready for you to use.
+  2. You can follow the instructions in the [Setup a Docker Container](set-up-a-docker-container) section below to setup a docker container with all the environment needed to run the ULL ready for you to use.

 If you choose the second option go to the section [Bulk Text Parsing](#bulk-text-parsing) once you have your container working.